amper5and/secrets.js/README.md

 	comb = secrets.toString(comb);

 	console.log( comb === pw  ); // => true

+## Note on sharing binary strings
+Currently, any leading zero's of the secret are dropped.
+This is because secrets.js uses jsbn to convert the inputs.
+Normally, this is not a huge deal, but can be important in some applications.
+I am looking for an efficient base-conversion library that will retain these zeros.
+Suggestions on this point are welcome.

 ## Dependencies
 There are no external dependencies. secrets.js is bundled with a modified sub-set of Tom Wu's BSD-licensed Javascript BigInteger library [jsbn](http://www-cs-students.stanford.edu/~tjw/jsbn/).
 This is only used for number string conversion, not arithmetic.
 See `jsbnLICENSE` for the license.